Best Spas in Norway to See Polar Bears and Northern Lights

 Enjoy Aufguss, which means "to pour on" in German, a sauna ritual where the sauna master places ice balls infused with essential oils on the sauna stove and pours water over them.

-Stave Hot Pools is surrounded by the wild and spectaular beauty of Andøya's west coast and offers visitors the unforgettable adventure of soaking in 38° heated outdoor hot pools overlooking the ocean.
+Stave Hot Pools is surrounded by the wild and spectacular beauty of Andøya's west coast and offers visitors the unforgettable adventure of soaking in 38° heated outdoor hot pools overlooking the ocean.
 Before or after a soak in the hot pools, take part in sea kayaking, paddle boarding, or surfboarding in the brisk ocean water.
 Equipment is available to rent right from the Stave facility.

 When you’re done in water enjoy forest bathing.
 Forest bathing – or “friluftsliv” – is the practice of getting out into the wild, breathing in the fresh air, and enjoying views of natural landscapes.